The Importance of Your Spinal Column and Its Connection to Other Organs

 The importance of your spinal column and why it’s connected to other organs

 The importance of your spinal column for your organs is tremendous.
-It is what holds us upright, that is to say it gives us structure and support.
+It’s what holds us upright, that is to say it gives us structure and support.
 It’s composed of small bones that are supported and held together by interconnected muscles.
 Therefore, when one of these bones becomes dislocated, the same happens to the rest of the bones, so that it influences the functioning of the bones.

 See also: 5 Exercises to Control Our Emotions